Have you ever searched for an online marketing agency with experience in digital marketing for financial advisors, RIAs and wealth managers?

 Bear with me here, as I’m going to work from “the bad news” (Which you probably already know) to “ the good news”, which you may not know.

 Marketing for Financial Advisors: The Bad News

 Online reviews are one of the biggest drivers of “social proof”.
-In fact, 84 percent of people trust online reviews as much as a recommendation from a friend.
+In fact, according to a INC.com survey, 84 percent of people trust online reviews as much as a recommendation from a friend.
 68% of people form an opinion after reading between one to six online reviews.

 Online reviews are a modern and easy way for busy people to quickly determine if people are generally happy with the conduct of a particular business, or unhappy.
 10s or hundreds of five-star reviews probably suggest the business is interested in making their clients happy.

-However, the mere asking for a review from a client by a financial advisor is currently (as of this writing, mid-2020) verboten.
+However, the mere asking for a review from a client by a financial advisor is currently not allowed.
 Not only that, but even responding to a nice review from a happy client means you are out of compliance with Section 206(4) of the Investment Advisers Act of 1940.

 Didn’t they have more things to worry about in 1940 than this?

 Investment Advisors are essentially prohibited from advertising, according to this outdated law.
 However, when a client leaves a review, they are acting as the publisher, with Google as the owner of the means of publishing.
 This is fine, as long as the advisor didn’t solicit the review.